 Can I have my teeth whitened at the dental office?

 - Yes, in-office bleaching usually takes between 30 to 90 minutes to complete and might require a few visits.

-What is in-home whitening?
+What is at-home whitening?

 - The gel is applied to the tray and tray is worn anywhere from 30 minutes up to several hours—the time spent wearing the tray depends on the strength of the whitening gel you are using.

-- Care should be taken to use only the prescribed amount of gel as excess material can contact your gums and cause irritation.
+- Care should be taken to use only the prescribed amount of gel, as excess material can contact your gums and cause irritation.